alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 > current copy of the credentials file and have made unencrypted copies.
 >
 > We must assume that, until the credentials file is re-encrypted and
-> the stored credentials are reset, any secrets contained in the
+> the stored credentials are rotated, any secrets contained in the
 > credentials file can still be read by anyone with a GPG key previously
 > listed in the recipient list.